 - Implementing third-party themes, often with further customization.

 1. Building from Scratch

-The option of building a PWA on Magento with React or another framework means developing it at zero.
+The option of building a PWA onor another framework means developing it at zero.
 So if you decide to follow this scenario, you must manually create the architecture and interface elements.
 On the other hand, it’s worth considering that building from scratch is the best option if you want to create a complex PWA.

 So when is it worth it to opt for developing from scratch?